-The minor introduces students to an unique and quickly expanding science area of the psychobiology of food choice/eating behaviour and its consequences for nutrition and health.
+The minor introduces students to the rapidly expanding trans-disciplinary area of the 'psychobiology of eating behaviour' and its consequences for nutrition and health.
 The background for this minor is the increasing prevalence of obesity and other nutrition related diseases in the current industrialized world.
-An increased understanding of the psychology and biology of food choice may help to design strategies to promote
+An increased understanding of the psychology and biology of food choice may help design strategies to promote healthy eating behaviour.

 Eating behaviour is studied from a nutrition and health perspective as well as from a consumer science and persuasion and communication perspective.
 The minor is at the interface of biological and behavioural sciences.
 It contains courses on the psychobiology of eating behaviour (course on nutrition behaviour), sensory science, consumer behaviour, principles of persuasion and communication, and nutritional neurosciences.

 The courses provide students with lectures and practicals that aim at a thorough theoretical understanding of eating behaviour and the practical skills to study this behaviour in a scientific valid way.
-During these course students get exposed to novel research facilities such as the Restaurant of the Future, an advanced sensory science laboratory, modern ICT equipment to measure psychological and biological processes that determine behaviour and a 3T MRI scanner.
-The 3T MRI scanner is used to study processes in the brain that relate to eating behaviour, such as taste, smell perception and the regulation of food intake.
+During these course students get exposed to novel research facilities such as Mood Rooms, virtual supermarket, Eye-tracking facilities, an advanced sensory science laboratory, modern ICT equipment to measure psychological and biological processes that determine eating behaviour and a 3T MRI scanner.
+The 3T MRI scanner is used to study processes in the brain and gastrointestinal track that relate to eating behaviour, such as taste, smell perception, the regulation of food intake and digestive processes.

-This BSc minor is a good introduction to continue with this field at Wageningen University in a MSc-programme, for example the MSc-programme Nutrition and Health specialization Nutritional Physiology and Health Status (Eating Behaviour).
+This BSc minor is a good introduction to continue in this field at Wageningen University in a MSc-programme, for example the MSc-programme Nutrition and Health, specialization Nutritional Physiology and Health Status or the specialization Sensory Science (Eating Behaviour).

 After successful completion of this minor students are expected to be able to:

-- design and evaluate basic studies to assess processes that are involved in healthy eating behaviour;
+- design and evaluate basic studies that assess processes underlying behavioural change, the promotion of healthy eating behaviour for preventative health;

-This minor is interesting for WU-students of the BSc programmes:
+This minor is interesting for WUR-students of the BSc programmes: